Arizona real estate brokers and agents

 - the salesperson who initiates the Listing Agreement with the property owner is the “Listing Agent”

-- The agent who produces the buyer for the property and writes the offer Purchase Contract is the “Selling Agent”
+- The salesperson who produces the buyer for the property and writes the offer Purchase Contract is the “Selling Agent”

 Every listing entered into ARMLS includes an offer of compensation to other Employing Brokers to produce the buyer for the property.
-That offer is as specified in the Listing Agreement.
+An offer of compensation is a requirement of every MLS, but is NOT regulated in any way.

 Thus, when a home sale transaction is completed, escrow owes the total commission to the Listing Broker who is obligated to split that commission with the Selling Broker, with each broker paying compensation to their respective Salespersons.

-Universally prior to closing, the Listing Broker will deliver to escrow “commission instructions” whereby all parties are paid directly by escrow the respective amounts due.
+To simplify this part of the process, both Listing Brokers and Selling Brokers deliver to escrow “commission instructions” whereby all parties are paid directly by escrow the respective amounts due.
+The total commission paid to each broker is included on the closing statment delivered by escrow to both seller and buyer.

 To participate in ARMLS, both the brokers and salespersons must be members of the National Association of REALTORS® (NAR) as well as members of a local association.